agama-project/agama-project.github.io/docs/user/reference/profile/iscsi.md

  * `address`: IP address (or hostname) of the target.
  * `port`: TCP port.
  * `name`: iSCSI name of the target.
  * `interface`: iSCSI interface to use, not to be confused with the network interface.
+It can be "default" or the name of any interface defined at `/var/lib/iscsi/ifaces/`.
  * `startup`: The startup mode for the iSCSI node.
 The possible values are 'onboot', 'manual' and 'automatic'.
  * `authByTarget`: Optional pair of username and password, used if CHAP authentication should be